aswaddev/archblog-ai/README.md

-# Next JS & Open AI / GPT: Next-generation Next JS & AI apps
+# Next JS & Open AI / GPT

 To run the project: